This post is for informational purposes only and should not be used in place of the advice of a medical professional.

 Medical Reasons for Hair Loss - Chemotherapy

 Various treatments and surgeries can cause hair loss.
-For instance, chemotherapy and radiation can cause hair loss, but hair growth typically resumes after the treatment ends.
-Similarly, hair loss may occur after major surgery, but this typically reverses itself after a few months.
+For instance, chemotherapy and radiation, a common cancer treatment, can cause hair loss, but hair growth typically resumes after the treatment ends.
+This occurs as the body’s immune system heals and strengthens.

 Hair loss after surgery typically lasts for 1-3 months, after which the hair will start to grow back normally.
 In the case of chemotherapy and radiation, hair growth typically resumes once the treatment ends, and the body begins to rebuild its immune system.